Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/userdata-location.markdown

 ### Can’t find the Library folder?

-If you can’t see the Library folder in the Finder, you can open it by holding down the Option (⌥) key and clicking **Go → Library**.
+If you can’t see the Library folder in the Finder, you can open it by holding down the Option (⌥) key and choosing **Go → Library**.
 For more information, see the [Library folder](https://support.apple.com/en-gb/guide/mac-help/aside/mh35934/10.14/mac/10.14) note in the macOS Documentation.